linhsolar/studentguidelines/README.md

 Usually it would take around a month or even more with a lot of discussions to come up with a reasonable proposal, even for industrial topics.
 Therefore, if you want to do the thesis, you should contact me as early as possible.

+## PhD internships

+Often I do host PhD internships from other universities and research centers.
+In general, we should have a clear plan of what we could achieve during the internships.
+Therefore, before asking for the internship, pls. work on a plan and we can discuss.

 ## TU Wien courses

 I maintain my teaching right at [TU Wien](http://www.informatik.tuwien.ac.at/) but I dont have regular courses.
 If you want to do master theses, seminars or other courses, contact me directly.